 Parties are considered to be related if one party has the ability, directly or indirectly, to control the other party or exercise significant influence over the other party in making financial and operating decisions.
-Parties are also considered to be related if they are subject to common control and significant influence.
+Parties are also considered to be related if they are subject to common control.
 Related parties may be individuals or corporate entities.